aratama/alchelmy/README.md

 ## Principle

-In essence, alchelmy generates only one source files: **`Alchemly.elm`**.
+In essence, alchelmy generates only one source file named **`Alchemly.elm`**.
 This is an Elm source code that orchestrates Web pages written in Elm.

 In Alchelmy, an web page is represented by a single source files in `src/<ProjectName>/Page/*.elm` directory.
 Each page modules are usual Elm modules that have its `Model`, `view` and `update`.
 However, in Alchelmy, `Model` must have a `session` property as follows.